 A large array of containment devices could meet these objectives and therefore could be employed for OB operations.
-As of March 1993 the containment device in use at AAFB is a former aboveground fuel storage tank, which has been cut in half and placed on end.
+Previously, a containment device used at AAFB was fabricated from a former aboveground fuel storage tank, which has been cut in half and placed on end.
 The device takes the form of a cylinder with a flat bottom and no top.
-The approximate dimensions of the containment device in use in March 1993 are 4 ft in diameter and 5 ft tall.
-The device is made of one-quarter inch steel.
+The approximate dimensions of this containment device is 4 ft in diameter and 5 ft tall.
+This device is made of one-quarter inch steel.
 A section of chain-link fence is placed over the top of the containment device to minimize the ejection of materials or wastes during the burn.
+This device is no longer in use.